joeycastillo/Sensor-Watch-Documentation/src/firmware/prebuilt.md

 * Astronomy - Calculates altitude, azimuth, right ascension and declination for all planets
 * Sunrise/Sunset - Local sunrise and sunset times.
 * Moon Phase - Today's moon phase. (press Alarm to see days in the future)
-* Mars Time - Displays Mars Standard Time, or local mean solar time and mission sol for each active mission on Mars.

 Deep Space Now
 --------------